Patriarch of All Bulgaria: Ottoman conquest

 After the fall of the capital of the Second Bulgarian Empire, Tarnovo, to the Ottomans in 1393 and the exile of Patriarch Euthymius, the autocephalous Bulgarian Church was destroyed.
 The Bulgarian diocese was again subordinated to the Patriarchate of Constantinople.

 Modern era

 Conditions for the restoration of the Bulgarian Patriarchate were created after World War II.
 In 1945 the Patriarch of Constantinople recognised the autocephaly of the Bulgarian Church.
 In 1950, the Holy Synod adopted a new statute which paved the way for the restoration of the patriarchate and in 1953, it elected the metropolitan of Plovdiv, Cyril, Bulgarian patriarch.
 After the death of Patriarch Cyril in 1971, the Church elected in his place Maxim, the metropolitan of Lovech, who was the Bulgarian patriarch until his death in 2012.
 For an interim leader on 10 November 2012 was chosen Metropolitan Cyril of Varna and Veliki Preslav, who organized the election of a new patriarch.
-On February 24, 2013 Neophyte of Bulgaria was elected as the new patriarch.
+On 24 February 2013 Neophyte of Bulgaria was elected as the new patriarch.
+Patriarch Neophyte died on 13 March 2024.